mathjax/MathJax-docs/web/hosting.rst

 This will install a copy of MathJax in the ``mathjax`` directory.

-If you need access to the source code as well as the webpacked components, then use
+If you need access to the source code as well as the webpacked components, then instead use

 .. code-block:: shell

    git clone https://github.com/mathjax/MathJax-src.git mathjax

 which will install the source code for MathJax in the ``mathjax`` sub-directory of your current directory.
-You will need to compile the typescript source files and build the component files by hand, as they are not part of the repository itself.
+In this case, you will need to compile the typescript source files and build the component files by hand, as they are not part of the repository itself.
 To do this, do the following:

 .. code-block:: shell